 Case for Commercial Liability Claim

-Anurag contacts his insurance portfolio manager, who advises him to fill the commercial liability insurance claims form.
-Anurag had taken pictures of the stain on the sofa.
+Anurag contacts his insurance portfolio manager, who advises him to fill out the commercial liability insurance claims form.
+So, Anurag had taken pictures of the stain on the sofa.
 The CCTV footage also shows clearly the family leaving and the accuser entering in quick succession.
 Anurag attaches both these proofs when the adjuster arrives to assess the damage.